INSPIRE-MIF/INSPIRE-in-your-Country/LU/Country_fiches/LU-Country_fiche-2025.md

 The showcase of the Luxemburg’s SDI is the Luxembourgish geoportal which opens up an access to the different users.
 The LSDI offers a lot of OGC compliant webservices (WMS, WFS, CSW, OGC API Features), open data and a very powerful viewer ([http://map.geoportail.lu](http://map.geoportail.lu)).
 A lot of efforts are being put into the visualization of 3D data (pointclouds, terrains, meshes, 3D buildings).
 Independently of the special geoportal dedicated to INSPIRE, the national geoportal of Luxembourg has great success and is widely used by the general public.
 It counts more than 20'000 visitors per day, through its different viewers, webservices and APIs.
+The 3D part will be given a major update this year.

 ### Data Sharing Arrangements <a name="data"></a>